About the Digital Learning Team

 Instructional Designer

 She has over ten years of experience working as a course developer/instructional designer in higher education (San Diego State University) and the corporate world.
-Fannie enjoyed meeting with faculty to design courses, which requires her to be familiar with their teaching methods and offer them the best instructional design practices.
+Fanny enjoyed meeting with faculty to design courses, which requires her to be familiar with their teaching methods and offer them the best instructional design practices.
 She enjoyed the exploration design elements in the web-based course that meet and exceed the specific needs of different cultures and leadership issues around the best practice to deliver, facilitate, and teach virtual environments.
-Fannie gained experience in accessibility with assistive technology eLearning training courses via distance and distributed learning nationally and internationally.
+Fanny gained experience in accessibility with assistive technology eLearning training courses via distance and distributed learning nationally and internationally.
 She also has an extensive background (e.g., Web/HTML development, animation, and database programmer).
-Fannie knew that she wanted to do something meaningful and enjoyable with her skills and design courses representing each faculty member who works with UC, Irvine now.
+Fanny knew that she wanted to do something meaningful and enjoyable with her skills and design courses representing each faculty member who works with UC, Irvine now.
 She also enjoys learning about their teaching styles and inspirations throughout various fields of study and supports them to take advantage of technology tools and features available to create an exceptional learning environment at UC, Irvine.

 Presentations